screwyprof/screwyprof/README.md

 ### “I stop outages before they happen”

-> I design and lead the build of fault-tolerant systems that keep critical platforms online when everything else fails.
-With over two decades in finance, blockchain, and high-scale e-commerce, I help organizations eliminate fragility and protect revenue through resilient engineering.
+> I turn fragile architectures into resilient systems that protect revenue, reputation, and customer trust.

 ---